kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

   alert("Supports older XHR implementations");
 }
 {% endprism %}
-The above-example will return one of the two console messages above, depending on which browser `index.html` loads into.
+The above-example will return one of the two alert messages above, depending on which browser `index.html` loads into.

-Developers later realized that `window.ActiveXObject` was implemented differently across builds of all the older versions.
-Sadly, they also realized that that some browsers didn't support `xhr` at all.
+Developers later realized that `window.ActiveXObject` was implemented differently across builds of all the older versions of IE. Sadly, they also realized that that some browsers heavily in use at the time didn't support `xhr` at all.

 As a result, they built slightly different feature detection code (<a href="/samples/ajax-tutorial-samples/sample02/" target="blank">view the example</a>):
 {% prism javascript %}